People don’t only need friends to discuss their problems with, they also need friends to have fun with.

 - Let your friend know you’ll be there for them no matter what.

 - Stay in contact.
 Call them just to call them.
-Text them occasionally just to say you are thinking about them.
+Text them once in a while just to say you are thinking about them.

-- Ask your friend from time to time how it’s going.
-Unless they want to talk, don’t make a big deal out of it.
+- Ask your friend how it’s going from time to time.
+If they don’t want to talk, don’t make a big deal out of it.

 - If your friend seems to be getting worse, ask if they are okay or if there’s something you can do.
 If you’re really concerned, speak to a trusted adult.

-- Do small things to cheer them up for the moment.
+- Do small things to cheer them up.
 For example, send a funny video, photo or story.

 - Make them feel like they are needed.
 Talk to them when you are upset about something or when you want to vent.
 Trust them with things that you wouldn’t tell just anyone else.